CcgAlberta/pygeostat/doc/source/welcome.rst

 **Features:**

-* Configurations of persistent project parameters and plotting style parameters
+* Configurations of persistent project parameters and plotting style
 * Data file management functions for interacting with CSV, GeoEAS (GSLIB), and VTK formats
 * Utilities for managing GSLIB-style grid definitions
-* Export gridded and point data files for visualization with Paraview (VTK format)
+* Export grid and point data files for visualization with Paraview (VTK format)
-* Simplified scripting of gslib programs with parallelization and crash detection/notification
+* Simplified scripting of GSLIB programs with parallelization and crash detection/notification
 * Linear desurveying and compositing methods including automatic composite detection
-* Vast library of :ref:`plotting functions <plotting>`
+* Library of :ref:`plotting functions <plotting>`

 Indices and tables
 ++++++++++++++++++